CompNet/Renard/README.md

 # Installation

+Currently, Renard supports Python>=3.9,<=3.12.
 You can install the latest version using pip:

 > pip install renard-pipeline

-Currently, Renard supports Python>=3.9,<=3.12
+If you have a GPU, there are accelerated versions for Nvidia CUDA and AMD ROCm:

+> pip install renard-pipeline[cuda128]
+> pip install renard-pipeline[rocm63]

 # Documentation